Brexit and the University

 The University also remains active with our partners in the Russell Group and Universities UK (UUK) in lobbying government to highlight the impact of Brexit on our staff, students and research.

 However or whenever Brexit takes place, the University of Nottingham will remain a globally-focused University, supporting our EU colleagues and students and committed to the global values that make us who we are.
+Read about our European staff celebration event.

 For updates from the University's Vice-Chancellor, Professor Shearer West, visit the VC's blog page.